24 Things to Do in Dallas—The Ultimate Guide

 Outdoor Adventures and Green Spaces

-Step outside and you’ll see a different side of Dallas, one where locals picnic under skyline views, jog along leafy trails, and wander through gardens that change with the seasons.
+If you go outside, you’ll see a different side of Dallas, where people have picnics with views of the skyline, jog along leafy trails, and walk through gardens that change with the seasons.

-The city’s outdoor spaces are just as lively as its streets, offering room to move, explore, and slow down.
+The city’s parks and other outdoor areas are just as busy as its streets, giving you space to move around, explore, and relax.

 16. Klyde Warren Park